YaleComputerSociety/website/_includes/playbook/Process_Meetings.md

 ### Tips for everyone

-1. __Be lazy.
-Just talk, don't work.__
+1. __Be lazy: talk, don't work__
 This can vary from team to team, but it's usually a good idea to use the meeting slot strictly to discuss and plan, not to do work.
-We often realize During meetings that we forgot to do this one thing and we rush to do it immediately.
-But doing work during meetings usually throws us off the discussion or even causes people to stop talking as they wait for us to finish.
+We often realize during meetings that we forgot to do something important and we rush to do it immediately.
+But by completing tasks during meetings, however relevant, we usually throw ourselves off the important discussion going on, or, even worse, sometimes bring the discussion to a halt, as others are waiting for us to finish.

-1. __Lean in!__
+1. __Lean in__
-Talk; share your views; don't hesitate to raise issues when you see them.
+Share your views and don't hesitate to raise issues when you see them.
 Leadership is ownership, so you have a responsibility to speak up when you disagree.

 ### On absences